-- 42.1 Any employee required to work outside the ordinary hours of work in satisfaction of the requirements for compulsory fire safety and emergency procedures (e.g. Fire drill and evacuation procedures), shall be entitled to be paid the base hourly rate for the actual time spent in attendance at such practices.
-Such time spent in attendance shall not be viewed as overtime for the purposes of this Agreement. - 42.2 Any employee required to attend Work Health and Safety Committee and/or Board of management meetings in the capacity of employee representative shall, if such meetings are held outside the ordinary hours of work, be entitled to receive payment at the "base rate of pay" for the actual time spent in attendance at such meetings.
+42.1 Any employee required to work outside the ordinary hours of work in satisfaction of the requirements for compulsory fire safety and emergency procedures (e.g. fire drill and evacuation procedures), shall be entitled to be paid two hours at their base rate of pay or the actual time spent in attendance at such practices, whichever is greater.
+Such time spent in attendance shall not be viewed as overtime for the purposes of this Agreement.

+42.2 Any employee required to attend Work Health and Safety Committee and/or Board of management meetings in the capacity of an employee representative shall, if such meetings are held outside the ordinary hours of work, be entitled to receive two hours at their base rate of pay or the actual time spent in attendance at such meetings at their base rate of pay, whichever is greater.
 Such time spent in attendance shall not be viewed as overtime for the purposes of this Agreement.